Monique-nel/BFB321-Group04/README.md

 The Mzanzi marketplace project, completed in accoordance with the BFB 321 module requirements, is a web application that adresses the communication gap between Farmers Markets, Vendors and Customers in the South African Supply chain context.
 This repository contains the code and resources for the project to demonstrate core marketplace features: product listing, browsing, user interactions and basic order flow.
 Multiple coding languages and features were used in project completion.

 ## Features
-- User authenitication and management
+- User authenitication, registration and management
 - User detail pages
 - Product listing and detail pages
 - Admin area for product management (create / edit / remove)